bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 .. warning::
   The request object makes inspecting values, such as ``arguments``, easy.
-  However, calling any of the Tornado methods, such as ``finish()``,  or writing directly to ``request.connection`` results in undefined behavior.
+  However, calling any of the Tornado methods, such as ``finish()``,  or writing directly to ``request.connection`` is unsupported and results in undefined behavior.

 .. _userguide_server_request_handler: